Samoht89/Website1/README.md

 ```

 <center><h3>Software to use</h3></center>
-Github Application to sync the respitory from desktop to gihub and the other way
+Github Application to sync the respitory from desktop to gihub and the other way: https://desktop.github.com/
 <br>
-VisualStudio to edit the files
+VisualStudio to edit the files: https://code.visualstudio.com/Download
 <br>
 both software is compatible with mac, windows and linux